json420/degu/doc/rgi.rst

     }

 As RGI does not aim for CGI compatibility, it uses shorter, lowercase keys, (eg, ``'method'`` instead of ``'REQUEST_METHOD'``).
-Also note that the ``'script'`` and ``'path'`` values are lists rather than strings.
+Note that the ``'script'`` and ``'path'`` values are lists rather than strings.
 This avoids complicated (and error prone) re-parsing to shift the path, or to otherwise interpret the path.

 Importantly, the request headers are in a sub-dictionary.
-The header names are casefolded using ``str.casefold()``.
-If the request includes a ``'content-length'``, the value is converted into a ``int`` by the server.
-The ``'headers'`` sub-dictionary is designed to be directly usable by a reverse-proxy application when making its HTTP client request.
+The request header names (keys) will have been case-folded (lowercased) by the server, regardless of the case used in the client request.
+If the request headers include a ``'content-length'``, its value will have been validated and converted into an ``int`` by the server.

-For example, we can implement a reverse-proxy with the help of the the :func:`degu.util.relative_uri()` and :func:`degu.util.output_from_input()`
+The ``request['headers']`` sub-dictionary was designed to be directly usable by a reverse-proxy application when making its HTTP client request.
+For example, we can implement a simple reverse-proxy with the help of the the :func:`degu.util.relative_uri()` and :func:`degu.util.output_from_input()`
 functions: